P-p-H-d/mlib/README.md

 You should focus mainly on the first reported error/warning even if the link between what the compiler report and what the error is is not immediate.
 The error is likely in one of the **oplist definition**.
+Use of the flag `-Wfatal-errors` to stop on the first reported error.

 Examples of typical errors: